ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 AA\_POS: Comma-delimited amino acid position(s).
 NA if the variant is out of CDS bounds.

 MATCHES\_MUT\_SIG: Whether or not the variant matches the mutagenesis signature.

+HGVS\_NT: MAVE-HGVS annotation for hgvs\_nt field in MAVEdb score or count table.

+HGVS\_TX: MAVE-HGVS annotation for hgvs\_tx field in MAVEdb score or count table.

+HGVS\_PRO: MAVE-HGVS annotation for hgvs\_pro field in MAVEdb score or count table.

 ## satmut\_utils command line interface